bengfarrell/rgf-blog/content/blog/2015-02-05-mac-cheese-night-7-farmerbrown-review.md

 ---

 ![Farmer_Browns_001](http://s3.amazonaws.com/thegourmez-wpmedia/2015/01/Farmer_Browns_001-500x333.jpg)

+25 Mason St at the Hotel Metropolis\
+Tenderloin, San Francisco\
+Entrees: $18–$26

 First Mac & Cheese Night of 2015!
 This outing took us to Farmerbrown, just about a block from the Powell St. BART stop in the heart of downtown San Francisco.
 Our original location was meant to be Grub in the Mission District, but it turns out Grub must have closed sometime in December!
 That makes two restaurants on [the 7x7 list](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=3&cad=rja&uact=8&ved=0CDMQFjAC&url=http%3A%2F%2Fwww.7x7.com%2Feat-drink%2F10-best-mac-n-cheeses-bay-area&ei=sEnIVJ6eAsHvoASA3YC4Cw&usg=AFQjCNHUIzLzDmEWvX7sw3jruU7vvFdkoQ&sig2=Np2uTi5h5KBItabfPHqvRA&bvm=bv.84607526,d.cGU) that no longer exist and two more left to go before my mission is complete.